-Dennis: That’s right, and in Genesis, chapter 2, verse 24, it talks about a cause.
+Dennis: That’s right, and in Genesis 2:24, it talks about a cause.
 God wants a man and a woman to become one.
-It’s the marriage relationship.
-That’s the cause that causes him to leave his father and his mother.
+It’s the marriage relationship that causes him to leave his father and his mother.
 The word “leave” here means to “forsake dependence upon.”
-It means that we no longer look to our parents for approval, for support, or for encouragement.
+It means we no longer look to our parents for approval, support, or for encouragement.
 We leave one sphere of influence and move to another sphere of influence.

 Bob: Let’s assume that some of our listeners are headed toward the altar this year.
 What can they be doing now to prepare to leave?

-Dennis: I think they are in an enviable position of being able to establish the leaving to occur in the right way.
+Dennis: They are in an enviable position of being able to establish the leaving to occur in the right way.
 They can begin to spend time with their parents and let them know that although they’re leaving them to establish this new union, they still are going to be their son or daughter, and they want a relationship.
-But they can send signals to the parents to let them know that their allegiance is switching, that they’re going to be committed to this new person that they are making a covenant with in the marriage ceremony.
+But they can send signals to the parents to let them know that their allegiance is switching, that they’re going to be committed to this new person that they’re making a covenant within the marriage ceremony.

 Parents need their sons and daughters to help them in this process.
 It’s difficult.
 Emotionally, parents don’t want to give up the investment that’s taken place over 18 or more years.
 It’s the wise person who can understand those dynamics and maybe even talk about it with their mom or dad.
 Let them know that you know it may be a struggle.